 - Now in a heavy bottom pan, add 3 tbsp ghee and fry gond into batches.
 Keep it aside.

-- Then add chopped almond and cashews pieces.
+- Then add chopped almond and cashew pieces.
 Roast slightly and keep it aside.

-- Now add remaining ghee into the pan, add sifted flour into warm ghee
+- Now add the remaining ghee into the pan, and add sifted flour into the warm ghee

 - Keep roasting and stirring flour over low to medium flame till it gets golden brown color and ghee starts to ooze out from the mixture.

-- When flour is properly roast and turns into golden brown color, then switch off the gas and remove the pan from gas.
+- When flour is properly roasted and turns golden brown, switch off the gas and remove the pan from the gas.

 - Now add milk slowly and mix well.